phongever/phongever/src/content/blog/fix-the-scooter.md

 date: 2024-02-03T15:54:42.903Z
 ---

+Today is the first day of my Lunar New Year vacation

 This morning, I went to aunt Thuy's home to have uncle No fix my scooter

 I also took Chien with me